 First-party data is collected through the user’s intentional behavior on the website or app and analyzed by the content and/or product creator.
 For example, the user leaves information by using their email address to log-in to social networks or subscribe to any of the loyalty programs.
 The information is also being collected during actions like product search, addition to the basket, purchase, or even clicking on particular posts, especially important in the case of blogs.
-The most popular way of collecting and saving such data is through first-party cookies otherwise known as same site cookies.
+The most popular way of collecting and saving such data is through first-party computer cookies otherwise known as same site cookies.
 These work only on the owner’s website and do not track user activity after leaving it.

 Second-party data is someone else’s first-party data.
 The data is acquired directly from the party, who collected it as first-party data.
 It is fair to say that second-party data quality is the same as first-party, but simply the source is different.
 The potential of second-party data is the same as first-party data, but also gives the opportunity to use a reliable, yet external source of information.

 Third-party data is the one sourced from an external party, which is not the original collector of the data.
 It is typically used to enhance the information about the brand’s clients, or to reach new audiences via look-alike modelling.
 This is possible because the third-party data is categorized based on audience behavior, interests, and demographics.
-Additionally, it is managed programmatically, which means that on top of the above mentioned benefits, it is also easy and fast to use.
-This type of data became especially popular through the use of third-party cookies, which could track the user’s cross-site browsing behavior.
+Additionally, it is managed programmatically, which means that on top of the above-mentioned benefits, it is also easy and fast to use.
+This type of data became especially popular through the use of 3rd-party cookies, which could track the user’s cross-site browsing behavior.